Road Transport Operations France

 This, therefore, means that lorries cannot transit via the inner ring road of Paris (boulevard périphérique) during these hours.

-HGV restrictions on alpine motorways
+HGV restrictions on Alpine Motorways

 There are also extra weekend lorry bans on alpine motorways in February, though given the traffic jams that are possible here, these routes are best avoided by anyone not needing to use them.